mindwebs/api-warehouse/README.md

 ## Basic Setup
 NoSql is being used as the primary database framework.
 The database will be hosted on DynamoDB.
+You can use **Python, PHP, NodeJS**.
+Please make sure you add the comments to describe your function.

 ## Features Required
 ### 1. An API for Fetching Latest News/Updates